jrh327/sfs-poc/README.md

 - A directory entry shall be 32 bytes in size
   - 0x00: Reserved
+    - This byte shall contain 0x00 for main directory entries
+    - For extra filename entries, it shall contain the number of the entry in the group of extra filename entries
+    - For soft-deleted files' directory entries, it shall be masked with 0xC0
   - 0x01: Attributes
   - 0x02: Created date (two bytes)
     - Month: four bits